waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **'Grinding Spot Recommender' Agent:** An agent that analyzes my notepad's 'Known Pokemon Locations' section and my current party to suggest optimal grinding locations based on type advantages and EXP yield.
 - **'Pattern Recognition' Agent:** An agent that could analyze map sprite lists and existing map markers to identify patterns (e.g., 'all NPCs in this area are non-battlers') and form high-level hypotheses to guide exploration.
 - **'Dynamic Type Chart Builder' Tool:** A long-term project to create a tool that parses battle text (e.g., "It's super effective!") to systematically build a complete and verified type effectiveness chart for this ROM hack.
 This would replace the brittle hardcoded dictionaries in other tools.
+- **'Automated Fly Menu Navigation' Tool:** A tool to parse the Fly menu, identify all available locations, and generate the button presses needed to select a specific destination.
+This would prevent the tedious and error-prone manual scrolling I currently have to do.

 ## C. Data-Driven Debugging Logs
 - **`use_hm_from_party` Manual Test (Cut):**